ParkinsonLab/DETECT-v2/Local/README.md

 Preprocessing

-0_prepare_sequence_data: Used to filter out proteins which do not belong to a viable class for analysis in DETECT from dat file into fasta file.
+0_prepare_sequence_data.py: Used to filter out proteins which do not belong to a viable class for analysis in DETECT from dat file into fasta file.

-0_make_blast_db: Used to generate the blast db based on list of proteins from fasta generated from above.
+0_make_blast_db.sh: Used to generate the blast db based on list of proteins from fasta generated from above.
+Takes name of result of 0_prepare_sequence_data.py as an argument.

 Postprocessing